GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/greptimedb-operator-management.md

 - **Multi-Cloud Support**

-  Users can deploy the GreptimeDB on any Kubernetes cluster, including on-premises and cloud environments(like AWS, GCP, Aliyun etc.).
+  Users can deploy the GreptimeDB on any Kubernetes cluster, including on-premises and cloud environments(like AWS, GCP, Aliyun, etc.).

 - **Scaling**